gkioxari/aims2020_visualrecognition/LAB2.md

 ## Part B: Model Initialization and Training Schedule

 Now we proceed to training.
 We'll train a Mask R-CNN model, with a ResNet50 FPN backbone.
 We will initialize the model with two initialization schemes:
-  * With an existing model pre-trained on the [COCO](coco) dataset, available in detectron2's model zoo.
+  * With an existing model pre-trained on the [COCO][coco] dataset, available in detectron2's model zoo.
 Note that the COCO dataset does not have the _date_, _fig_ and _hazelnut_ categories.
 We will call the model with this initialization scheme `COCOinit`.
   * With ImageNet weights.
 We will call the model with this initialization scheme `INinit`.

 For ease of implementation, add a boolean flag `with_coco_init` which when set to `True` initializes with COCO pretrained weights, otherwise it uses ImageNet weights.
 This way you can switch between the initialization schemes by merely changing the flag.